 The Water Corporation commissioned Strategen to undertake a flora and fauna survey near the Ord River in Kununurra.

-Water Corp are proposing to repair the dam abutment structure in Kununurra.
+The Water Corporation are proposing to repair the dam abutment structure in Kununurra.
 As part of the project clearing of all Native Vegetation will be required.

 To facilitate these repairs, sand and shingle material will need to be resourced from the river from the land directly north of the dam.
 To facilitate this, Strategen was commissioned to undertake a detailed flora and level 1 fauna survey of the area before the 2017 wet season started.